-Size:

-120/70-16 M/C 57P

-Manufacturer/model:

-PIRELLI/SPORT DEMON FRONT

-Rear tire:

-Size:

-140/70-15 69P Manufacturer/model:
+Size: 120/70-16 M/C 57P Manufacturer/model: PIRELLI/SPORT DEMON FRONT Rear tire: Size: 140/70-15 M/C 69P Manufacturer/model: PIRELLI/SPORT DEMON

-PIRELLI/SPORT DEMON

-Have a Yamaha dealer replace excessively worn tires.
-Besides being illegal, operating the vehi-

-- cle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheel and brake related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.
+- Have a Yamaha dealer replace excessively worn tires.
+Besides being illegal, operating the vehicle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheel and brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience to do so. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.